lisaturtle177/newrepo/readme.txt

 This is my readme file.
-This line is from the remote repo.
+This line is from the mr_2 branch